• Skip to primary navigation

 When substituting half-and-half cream for whipping cream, it is important to keep in mind that the final product will be slightly less rich and less stable.

-However, half-and-half cream is a convenient and versatile ingredient that can be used in many different ways.
+However, half-and-half cream is a convenient and flexible ingredient that can be used in many different ways.

 Whether you're looking for a healthier alternative to whipping cream or simply want to add some extra richness to your favorite recipe, half-and-half cream is a great choice.